-At The Basildon Lower Academy, we believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our students from the outset.
+At The Basildon Upper Academy, we believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our students from the outset.
 It is a central part of our school's vision, values, ethos, and day to day life.
 We recognise the strong connections between attendance, attainment, safeguarding, and wellbeing.

 - First day absence contact shows the concern of the academy.
 It enables problems to be dealt with immediately.
 Parents and carers feel more able to ask for advice and assistance. - Request to parents and carers that they should inform the academy immediately when they know their child will be absent.
-Phone, email, text, contact us form and in person are all appropriate methods of contact. - The expectation is for parents/carers to inform the Academies on each and every day of absence by 8:30am.
-It is at the Headteacher's discretion to authorise absences. - If no reasons are received within 30 minutes, The Academies will initiate First Day Calling and may conduct an unannounced home visit. - Medical evidence will be requested for absences requested in advance of prearranged medical appointments, or after the 5th consecutive day of medical related absence. - Medical evidence will also be requested for periods of absence following early help or school based attendance meetings, for the academy to consider authorizing the absence. - Contact with parents or carers through information about attendance e.g. through personal attendance target letters, website etc. - Regular internal truancy audits spot checks on classrooms to identify internal truants and inform parents/carers. - Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools. - > Build strong relationships and work jointly with families. - > Give parents/carers details on attendance in our newsletters. - > Promote the benefits of high attendance. - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law. - Celebrate excellent attendance by displaying and reporting individual and class achievements.
-Reward good or improving attendance. - > Report to parents/carers regularly on their child's attendance and the impact on their progress. - > Contact parents/carers should their child's attendance fall below the school's target for attendance.
+Phone, email, text, contact us form and in person are all appropriate methods of contact. - ➤ The expectation is for parents/carers to inform the Academies on each and every day of absence by 8:30am.
+It is at the Headteacher's discretion to authorise absences. - If no reasons are received within 30 minutes, The Academies will initiate First Day Calling and may conduct an unannounced home visit. - Medical evidence will be requested for absences requested in advance of prearranged medical appointments, or after the 5th consecutive day of medical related absence. - Contact with parents or carers through information about attendance e.g. through personal attendance target letters, website etc. - ➤ Regular internal truancy audits spot checks on classrooms to identify internal truants and inform parents/carers. - > Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools. - > Build strong relationships and work jointly with families. - > Give parents/carers details on attendance in our newsletters. - > Promote the benefits of high attendance. - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law. - > Celebrate excellent attendance by displaying and reporting individual and class achievements. - > Reward good or improving attendance. - > Report to parents/carers regularly on their child's attendance and the impact on their progress. - Contact parents/carers should their child's attendance fall below the school's target for attendance.